 Activity Based Costing (ABC) is a 2 step method of costing whereby costs are first allocated to ‘identified activities’ of a business and then from activities they are assigned to products or services.
 In other words, the costing of products or services is based on activities performed to manufacture/render a particular product or service.
-If for manufacturing a product A, activity X is not used, the cost for that activity would not be allocated to that product A. It is a much refined method of costing a product that suits to current industry environment.
+If, for manufacturing a product A, activity X is not used, the cost for that activity would not be allocated to that product A. It is a much more refined method of costing a product that suits the current industry environment.

 Benefits of Using ABC Costing

 Traditionally, costing exercises have relied a lot on broad averages.
 That is where; the ABC had to take birth to refine the costing system from the curses like averaging as far as possible.

 - What is Activity Based Costing (ABC)?

 Over / Under Costing